 With the new sales plan in hand, companies often opt to roll out plans during their annual sales kickoff event at the start of a new fiscal year.
 While this is, in fact, the best time to roll out your sales compensation plan, it’s still important that your plan is analyzed year-round.

-Beginning of year: The plan is launched; however, during any launch there could be issues.
+Start of the year: The plan is launched; however, during any launch, there could be issues.

 The first month should be focused on plan communication to sales leadership.
 As the plan is shared with the broader team, leaders should be looking for gaps from the previous year’s plan that can be solved with the new plan.